Get Started with a Free Water Consultation

 #1: Choose Reusable Water Bottles You Love

 Reusable water bottles made of glass or stainless steel are a great way to bring water with you on the go.
-Make sure you choose a fun design — one that will help you remember to keep your bottle close at all times.
+Choose a fun design that will help you remember to keep your bottle close at all times.

 #2: Replace Sugary Drinks

 If you need to drink water more frequently, start by replacing one sugary drink per day.
-That helps you add a more reliable source of hydration to your diet without having to say goodbye to your favorite beverages all at once.
+That helps you add a more reliable source of hydration to your diet without having to cut out all your favorite beverages all at once.

 #3: Drink Throughout the Day

-Don’t try to fill your water intake quota in one big gulp.
+Don’t try to drink all the water you need for the day at once.
 Instead, remind yourself to drink throughout the day and keep your reusable water bottle within reach while you work, clean the house or play with pets or kids.

 #4: Put Water in the Fridge

-Did you know that it’s easier for your body to absorb cool water than room-temperature water?
-Put your reusable water bottle or a pitcher in the fridge so you always have a nice cold drink to look forward to.
+Drinking cold water can make staying hydrated more appealing.
+Put your reusable water bottle or a pitcher in the fridge so you always have a refreshing drink to look forward to.

 #5: Make Your Own Healthy Flavoring